geoffroymagalhaes/The-Job-Board/README.md

 # The-Job-Board

-The Job Board is a React introduction project the goal of this project was to praticed splitting a project in a components folder, and to made it responsive.
+The Job Board is a React introduction project the goal of this was to praticed splitting a project in a components folder, and to made it responsive.

 ## Screenshot